dominique-thomas/express-dashboard-demo/README.md

 # express-dashboard-demo
-A Dashboard Demo using Express
+A Dashboard Demo using Express and Mustache.
+The demo allows users to sign as an existing user or sign in as the Administrator.
+Depending on the user's roles, the dashboard changes.